J&K Bank CISO honoured at ESCON 2025

-In a moment of pride for J&K Bank, its Chief Information Security Officer (CISO), Muneer Hassan Kongawani, has been conferred with the prestigious ‘CISO of the Year’ award at Enterprise Security Connect (ESCON) 2025 – South Asia’s premier cybersecurity summit.
+Srinagar, May 19: In a moment of pride for J&K Bank, its Chief Information Security Officer (CISO), Muneer Hassan Kongawani, has been conferred with the prestigious ‘CISO of the Year’ award at Enterprise Security Connect (ESCON) 2025 – South Asia’s premier cyber security summit.

 The award was presented by the Chief Guest Amitabh Kant, who is India’s G20 Sherpa and former CEO of NITI Aayog.